 There are advantages to a parenting plan as well as disadvantages to a parenting plan.
 For example, whilst the simplistic and amicable nature of arriving at a parenting plan is often less stressful and less expensive than proceeding formally through the Court system for consent orders to be arrived at, the ability to enforce a parenting plan is more difficult, especially when the terms of a parenting plan are often not approved by (or in most cases known to) the Court.

 Our Family Lawyers can go through your parenting plan matter and provide family law legal advice on the best way forward.
-If you wish to make an appointment to see us at our head office in Syndey CBD, contact us by telephone on (02) 9233 4048 or send an email to firstname.lastname@example.org.
-Alternativley, we may see you in one of our branch offices located in the Sydney metropolitan area.
-For a complete list of our branch offices, please peruse our "Locations" tab.
+If you wish to make an appointment, contact us by telephone on (02) 9233 4048 or send an email to email@example.com.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.